François de Beaumont: Later career

 Sensing a change in the political tides, the Baron soon left the Protestant religion and returned to Catholicism.
 In 1564, he failed to seize the town of Sancerre, a Protestant stronghold.
 He considered the undertaking difficult and advised Claude de La Châtre, governor of Berry, to retire.
 In 1567, he returned to war alongside the lieutenant general of Dauphiné, Gordes, now fighting for the crown.
 Two years later he returns to the country, but his foot was crushed in Selongey.
 Finally, in the Trièves, he won his last battle against Lesdiguières.

-In 1585, in league with the Englishman Richard Topcliffe, he attacked and ransacked the Abbey of Our Lady of Aiguebelle, Provence, and attempted to destroy it.
-Unable to do so, he buried all entrances to the Abbey beneath tons of earth and rubble.
 He died in bed on 2 February 1587 in his castle of La Frette.
 The place of his burial is not known.